andyjefferson/asciidoctor-pdf-diagram-combo/README.md

 since the PDF plugin is looking in the source tree only for images, and the generated image is in the target/site area.

 I don't want to generate the diagram images in the source tree (since don't want them checked in).

+See also this "issue" where there is some discussion of the problem https://github.com/asciidoctor/asciidoctor-pdf/issues/495